Skip to main content

 He nodded slowly, with the expression of a man hearing an echo of something.
 "I always told myself I'd take her.
 Just sail away when things got bad at home."
 He looked at the boat a moment longer.
 "Never did, though."

-She was mine.
+She was ours.
 We were going.

 An Inventory of Problems